• Skip to primary navigation

 How to Make Golden Crust

-To make the crust with a food processor, add flour, sugar, and salt to food processor.
-Pulse the flour mixture a couple of times.
+• Add flour, sugar, and salt to food processor.
+Then pulse the flour mixture a couple of times.
 Add butter and lemon zest, then pulse again until the butter and flour form small chunks.
 Add water and pulse until the dough comes together and forms a ball.

-To make the crust with your hands, take a large mixing bowl and add the flour, sugar, and salt.
-Then, whisk the dry ingredients until well mixed.
-Add the butter to the dry ingredients and toss the butter until coated with flour.
-Use your fingers and palms to pinch the butter until it forms pea-sized bits of butter.
-It's important to do this part quickly so the butter stays cold.
-This approach will create pockets of air to make an airy crust.
+• In a large mixing bowl, add the flour, sugar, and salt.
+Then whisk the dry ingredients until well mixed.
+Add the butter to the dry ingredients and toss until the butter is coated with flour.
+Use your fingers and palms to pinch the butter until it forms pea-sized buts of floury butter.
+Then use your hands to knead the dough until the ingredients are fully incorporated and the dough forms a cohesive ball.

-Place dough onto a clean, flat working surface.
+• Place dough onto a clean, flat working surface.
 Form into a ball, then roll into a disk.
 Place the dough on a plate, then cover with parchment paper.
-Place in the freezer.
+The place in the freezer.

 How to Make the Galette Filling

-In a large mixing bowl, mix peaches, cherries, sugar, brown sugar, vanilla, cinnamon, and corn starch.
-Set aside for 10 minutes and stir occasionally until the sugar dissolves and the natural juices are released.
+• In a large mixing bowl, mix peaches, cherries, sugar, brown sugar, vanilla, cinnamon, and corn starch.
+Then set aside for 10 minutes and stir occasionally until the sugar dissolves and the natural juices are released.

 White Peach and Cherry Galette on parchment paper with sliced peaches flatlay.